PrimePoobah/PrimePoobah/README.md

 Explore the full collection of tips to get the most out of your GPT prompts.

+## Plex
+This repository provides Python scripts designed to export content from a Plex Media Server into Excel files.
+The exporter allows users to retrieve detailed information about movies, TV shows, or both, complete with color-coded status indicators for efficient organization and analysis.

+## HomeAssistant
+Nothing here yet, but there might be... someday

 ## Contributing

 We welcome contributions!
 If you have suggestions or improvements, please open an issue or submit a pull request.